Skip to content

 The harbour in Scarborough filled with many small sailing boats with the masts silhouetted against the sky, which is dark pink and purple in colour as it is just after sunset and most of the harbour is in darkness.

 Scarborough is one of Northern England’s most popular holiday destinations.
-This resort town is known for its gorgeous beaches, vibrant atmosphere, exquisite parks, vintage fairs and upbeat events that take place throughout the year.
+This resort town is known for its gorgeous beaches, vibrant atmosphere, numerous parks, vintage fairs, and fun events that take place throughout the year.

-The town has a huge coastline which offers breathtaking views from its beaches and panoramic viewpoints, as well as the famous Scarborough Castle.
+The coastal town has some breathtaking views from its beaches and panoramic viewpoints, as well as from the famous Scarborough Castle.
 For history buffs, the Rotunda Museum in Scarborough exhibits about 5500 fossils, and is one of the oldest purpose-built museums in the UK.
 There are many more great things to do in Scarborough, including SEA LIFE Scarborough, the heritage railway, or riding the dragon boat around Peasholm Park.

 22. Saddleworth, Greater Manchester